Rahul07Shaik/Demo-doc/README.md

    - Xcode may not support all types of packages, which can require manual integration or workarounds.
    - Smooth development workflow can be maintained with proper planning.

-## Dependency conflicts:
+## Dependency conflicts

-  Configuring the new package manager can be complex and time-consuming, especially if the project has many dependencies or needs customization.
+  Configuring the new packages can be complex and time-consuming, especially if the project has many dependencies or needs customization.
 Conflicting dependencies between packages can cause errors or unexpected behavior during migration, which can be difficult to resolve if the new package manager has different conflict resolution rules than the old one.

    - When using a kit's architecture-related dependency, it is important to note that only the kit should be consumed and module usage should be prohibited.
 This means that any external code using the kit should only access the kit's public interface and not directly interact with its internal modules or implementation details.
      ![cycle-dep](https://user-images.githubusercontent.com/114584154/220047378-72df81e2-7c6d-4904-885f-864ecc1f1611.png)

-## Mitigation:
+## Minimisation

-  To ensure a smooth migration to a new package manager, developers should carefully review compatibility with existing dependencies and provide training and resources to the development team.
+  To ensure a smooth migration to a new swift packages, developers should carefully review compatibility with existing dependencies and provide training and resources to the development team.
 Gradual transition and support during the learning process can reduce frustration and promote a positive attitude.

-## Learning curve:
+## Learning curve

-  - Migrating to a new package dependency manager can be challenging for developers, requiring them to learn new tools, workflows, and terminology.
+  - Migrating to a new package dependency can be challenging for developers, requiring them to learn accurate naming conventions of dependency, and terminology.
   - Specific challenges of the learning curve may include familiarity, differences in syntax, and new workflows.
-  - To mitigate these challenges, developers should carefully plan and test the migration process.
+  - To overcome these challenges, developers should carefully plan and test the migration process without errors.
-  - Steps that can be taken to ensure a smooth transition include reviewing compatibility, providing training, automating configuration,             resolving dependency conflicts, and testing performance.
+  - Steps that can be taken to ensure a smooth transition include reviewing compatibility, providing training, automating configuration,             resolving dependency conflicts, and unit-testing.

 ## File Structure